 Common Eating Disorder Myths

-Individuals with eating disorders come in all shapes and sizes and many individuals with anorexia may not ever appear so drastically underweight.
-Additionally, many individuals with severe eating disorders including bulimia and binge eating disorder can be underweight, normal weight, overweight or obese and often fluctuate in weight.
-Even athletes who appear to be incredibly fit might be struggling with an eating disorder.
+Individuals with eating disorders come in all shapes and sizes; many individuals with Anorexia may not ever appear dangerously underweight.
+Even athletes who appear fit and “healthy” might be struggling with an eating disorder.
 You cannot define someone’s health by how much they weigh and you cannot determine whether they have an eating disorder just by looking at them.

 Parents are often unfairly blamed for an individual’s eating disorder.
-While genetic factors and family relationships can be major contributors to a teenager’s risk for developing an eating disorder, we also know that parents and families play an integral role in helping a loved one recover.
-For this reason family therapy is a primary therapeutic modality used for adolescents and is also strongly encouraged for adults.
+While genetic factors and family relationships can contribute to the development of an eating disorder, we also know that parents and families play an integral role in helping a loved one recover.
+For this reason, family therapy is a primary therapeutic modality used for adolescents and is also strongly encouraged for adults.

-Eating disorders are serious illnesses with mental and physical consequences that often involve a great deal of suffering.
+Eating disorders are serious illnesses with mental and physical consequences.
 No one ‘chooses’ to have this illness.
-Someone, however, can make the choice to pursue recovery.
-The act of recovery is a lot of hard work and involves more than simply deciding to not act on symptoms.
+In fact, recovering from an eating disorder requires a lot of hard work and involves more than simply deciding to not act on symptoms.
 In most cases, the eating disorder has become a person’s primary way of coping with intense emotions and difficult life events.

 Eating disorders are serious psychological conditions and can lead to very serious medical problems.
 They have the highest mortality rate of any mental illness and are also associated with an increased risk of suicide.

 While eating disorders generally begin during teen years they are not a normal part of growing up.
-Puberty is a time of great change biologically, physically and psychologically.
-Teenagers are often vulnerable to societal pressures and can often feel insecure and self-conscious, which are factors that increase the risk of engaging in extreme dieting behavior.
+Puberty is a time of great biological, physical and psychological change.
+Teenagers are often vulnerable to societal pressures and can feel insecure and self-conscious, which are factors that increase the risk of engaging in extreme dieting behavior.
 Ignoring signs of adolescent eating disorders can have serious lifelong medical and psychological repercussions.